 Liabilities in a Balance Sheet are broadly categorized into two headings- Short-term and Long-term.

 A company should always have enough liquidity so that it can pay off its short-term liabilities easily.
 It should have sufficient working capital arrangements to deal with such liabilities.
-We can find out the working capital available with a business by deducting current liabilities from current assets.
+We can determine the working capital available with a business by deducting current liabilities from current assets.

 Current liabilities help in the calculation of the Current ratio.
 It is the ratio of current assets to current liabilities.
 It measures an organization’s liquidity status and its capability to meet its short-term liabilities.
-A current ratio of 1.33:1 is ideal, however, it may vary from industry to industry.
-An acid-test ratio is a similar ratio that does not take into account the value of the inventory as a part of the current assets of the company, the denominator again being the current liabilities.
+A current ratio of 2:1 is ideal; however, it may vary from industry to industry.
+An acid-test ratio is a similar ratio that does not consider the value of the inventory as a part of the company’s current assets, the denominator again being the current liabilities.
 This ratio of 1:1 is the ideal one.

 Uses of Calculating Liabilities from a Balance Sheet

-Total liabilities go a long way in telling about the financial health and strength of a company.
+Total liabilities go a long way in telling about a company’s financial health and strength.
 It can be a basis for comparisons with the competition.
 Also, it can be an indicator of goodwill and how credit-worthy the company is.
 Any business with fewer liabilities will enjoy a good reputation in the market.
-They will be able to garner credit easily at a relatively low rate of interest and favorable terms of repayment.
+They will be able to garner credit easily at a relatively low-interest rate and favorable terms of repayment.

 Total liabilities are an important metric for the calculation of a number of financial ratios.
 We can measure a company’s financial leverage by using the debt-to-equity ratio.
 We divide the total liabilities of a business with its shareholders’ equity to calculate this ratio.
-In case the business fails to perform, the ratio measures if the shareholders’ equity will cover all its dues or the total liabilities.
+Suppose the business fails to perform; the ratio measures if the shareholders’ equity will cover all its dues or the total liabilities.
 We can call it gearing ratio too.

 Then we have the Liabilities to Assets Ratio.
-It tells us what portion of the assets of a company is made up of liabilities.
+It tells us what portion of a company’s assets is made up of liabilities.
 It is a solvency ratio that shows whether a company has sufficient assets to back its liabilities or not.
 Similarly, the Debt Ratio is a ratio of a company’s total debt to its total assets and measures the leverage of the company.

 Frequently Asked Questions (FAQs)